Queensland Nephrology Advanced Training Pathway

 - the Nephrology preference guide (PDF 254 kB)

-- complete and submit an application through the Queensland Health RMO Campaign including completing the Queensland Nephology Advanced Training Pathway section on the application.
+- complete and submit an application through the Queensland Health RMO Campaign including completing the Queensland Nephrology Advanced Training Pathway section on the application.

-The online application captures information to assess your eligibility and suitability for pathway selection and therefore must be complete.
+The online application captures information to assess your eligibility and suitability for program selection and therefore must be complete.

 All supporting documentation must be uploaded electronically, and referees consulted prior to completing the online application.
 Referee reports are generated and emailed to nominated referees automatically once this section is completed via the online application.

 Accredited training sites:

 - Cairns Hospital, Cairns Hospital and Health Services

 - Gold Coast Hospital, Gold Coast Hospital and Health Services

 - Princess Alexandra Hospital, Metro South Hospital and Health Service

 - Royal Brisbane and Women’s Hospital, Metro North Hospital and Health Service

 - Sunshine Coast University Hospital, Sunshine Coast Hospital and Health Services

 - Toowoomba Hospital, Darling Downs Hospital and Health Service